Whānau Āwhina Plunket is on a journey to ensure equitable health outcomes for tangata Māori.

-In February 2020, three Kaiārahi Māori (Māori Capability Advisors) joined Whānau Āwhina Plunket to strengthen our internal capacity and capability to truly 'walk the talk'.
+Our Kaiārahi Māori (Māori Capability Advisors) support Whānau Āwhina Plunket to strengthen our internal capacity and capability to truly 'walk the talk'.

 Their role is to assist, support and work alongside our Executive Leadership Team to ensure we're delivering equitable and meaningful outcomes for whānau Māori.

 We believe if we get it right for our most vulnerable whānau, we will get it right for everyone.

 Ko Jackie Foss ahau.
 E noho ana au ki Papaioea.

 Kei roto au i te rōpu Ringa Raupa.

 Tokotoru ōku tamariki.
 Tekau mā tahi ōku mokopuna.

 I am a Registered Nurse with 20+ years’ experience.

 I have worked in various roles within MidCentral DHB (Te Whatu Ora Te Pae Hauora o Ruahine o Tararua MidCentral) prior to moving into primary health in 2000.
 My journey in Well Child/Tamariki Ora Services began in 2000, where I practiced as the sole Tamariki Ora Nurse for a Māori Provider in Papaioea.

 I joined Whānau Āwhina Plunket in 2005 as a Plunket Nurse in the Manawatu-Whanganui region.
 My role was primarily based in Papaioea.
 Since this time I have been fortunate to work in various roles across the organisation as; Plunket Nurse, PlunketLine TeleNurse and Clinical Leader.
 I commenced in my current role as Kaiārataki Māori Lead in 2020.